Don't spend a penny on a Walk-in

 bath there is no real way to repair it invisibly - like you can GRP.

-In short, acrylic baths are cheaper to
+In short, acrylic baths are quicker and cheaper to

 manufacture and less rigid.
 Special attention must be paid to